I Want It Now

-"I Want It Now" is a song recorded by the band Cameo for their 1990 album Real Men...
-Wear Black.
+"I Want It Now" is a song recorded by American funk band Cameo from their fourteenth studio album, Real Men...
+Wear Black (1990).
 It was released as a single by Atlanta Artists/Mercury Records and reached No. 5 on the US Billboard Hot R&B Singles chart.

 Critical reception

-People declared "Pushed by a killer bass riff, 'I Want It Now' bubbles like a craterful of lava."
+People declared, "Pushed by a killer bass riff, 'I Want It Now' bubbles like a craterful of lava."

 Don Waller of the New York Times found that "Cameo rolls back the rug for a wall-to-off-the-wall dance party, with the house-of-whacks "I Want It Now" and the over-the-counter Afro-desiac "Nan-Yea" providing the most innovative moments.
 Chris Heim of the Chicago Tribune called the song a "catchy, Sly-styled pop funk tune".